-Our specially formulated rubber solution that we use to glue together and waterproof all seams guarantees complete production from the harshest of weather.
+The specially formulated rubber solution that we use to glue together and waterproof all seams guarantee complete protection from the harshest of weather.
 Made from natural rubber with a few secret ingredients and to this day is still made in Manchester, England by the great grandson of the founder.

 The index finger is the most important tool used in the hand making of our Hancock Vulcanised Articles.
 The skills required take 3 years to learn and ensure that the correct amount of rubber solution is loaded onto the finger for spreading (a process known as smearing) of all seams and hem lines.

 Vulcanised cotton tape is applied by hand, over the glued interior seam to guarantee a fully-waterproof garment.
 This technique is difficult enough to master for at sections of the garment such as sides, shoulders etc. pieces such as armholes require the aid of a wooden domed tailors block for support underneath the garment.